-CITY OF NEW BRAUNFELS MINIMUM PAVEMENT RECOMMENDATIONS
+CITY OF NEW BRAUNFELS PAVEMENT DESIGN

-The City of New Braunfels has adopted minimum pavement sections for streets classified as a Residential Collector, therefore, the following minimum pavement section should be used.
+The City of New Braunfels has adopted minimum pavement sections for streets classified as a Residential Local Street or a Residential Collector.
+If the street classifications change to one of these classifications the following minimum pavement sections should be used.
 Furthermore, RKI should be retained to evaluate our recommendations.

-City of New Braunfels Street Classification Layer Description Layer Thickness Type D Surface Course Flexible (Granular) Base 3.0 in.
+City of New Braunfels Street Classification Layer Description Layer Thickness HMA Type D Surface Course Flexible (Granular) Base 2.0 in.
+12.0 in.
+One and Two Family Residential Treated Subgrade 6.0 in.
+Local Parking Both Sides Combined Total 20.0 in.
+HMA Type D Surface Course Flexible (Granular) Base 3.0 in.
 15.0 in.
-Residential Collector Parking Both Sides Treated Subgrade Combined Total 6.0 in.
-24.0 in.
+Residential Collector Parking Both Treated Subgrade 6.0 in.
+Sides Combined Total 24.0 in.